Showing posts with label Florida Focus. Show all posts

 When Brown came back to Tampa, he lived in the woods for months at a time, much like Henry David Thoreau in “Walden,” who had lived a simple lifestyle in a one room cabin near Walden Pond in Concord, Mass.

-in Key West, Brown became friends with local fishermen.
-He and others
+Back in Key West, Brown became friends with local fishermen.
+He and others organized efforts to clean up plastic foam buoys that had collected in the waterways from years of fishing.

 “You would go and find buoys floating in the mangroves, up on the shore and they had trashed up everything,” Brown said.